I moved my desk.

 - For a while I’ve been feeling the need to up my game here at Tidal Life and in my column.
 Maybe it was just the winter doldrums, but the last few articles I’ve just been phoning it in.
 With spring here I’m looking to do a more thorough job on each piece.
 I’m also posting much more frequently and it feels better, more lively.

 - I’m moving other writing activities to the forefront.
 With the current interest in e-books I decided to publish some travel, humor and food essays as collections for the Kindle et al. The first one should be ready next week.
 The cover, which was designed by my daughter Mari, is so great it makes me feel faint.
 I’m editing and polishing the pieces to make sure they measure up.

 - Can fiction be far behind?

-This post is partly announcement of the new site and my publishing venture, and partly follow up for my new friend Alice Almighty at Bohemian Hellhole.
+This post is partly announcement of my publishing venture, and partly follow up for my Alice Almighty at Bohemian Hellhole.
 I promised her shots of my Bohemian version of waterfront living, which you will never see in the pages of Islands or Coastal Living.